Share

 Juggling by Sabrina Shah (acrylic on board, 2024, 40 x 30 x 5 cm)

-Shah’s work is inherently inconclusive; it is, perhaps, fair to say that Shah does not draw conclusions.
+Shah’s work is inherently inconclusive; I think it's fair to say that Shah does not draw conclusions.
 While her pieces are rich with hidden meaning and intricate in structure, they resist systematic composition.
-Through cutting, sticking, smudging, layering, and repeatedly deconstructing her work, Shah pulls in elements from various time periods, historical references, and phraseologies.
+Through cutting, sticking, smudging, layering, and repeatedly deconstructing her work, Shah pulls in elements from various time periods, historical references, and phraseology.
 The result is art that communicates energetically—visually, emotionally, and intellectually—yet deliberately withholds answers, leaving the truth elusive and unsettling.

 "I like chickens" and Other Stories with Sabrina Shah